Greetings, and welcome to tarot classes based on my book:

 I know, this might seem like a lot of work; but to read these cards as a group, you’re going to want an up-close and personal look and relationship with each of the cards individually.

 2. Write down the dominate suit for this reading and the subjects connected with this suit.
-In the case of these three cards, it appears that “Cups” prevails.
-(See page 36 for an overview of the suit of Cups.)
+In the case of these three cards, it appears that “Cups” prevails. (the sets, page 146)

 3. Upon reading the subjects generally touched on by the suit of cups, write down what you think the main topic of this reading will be.

 4. Let’s learn about the Page of pentacles.
 Who is he?
 This is a rogue card, the only card in this reading of another suit.
-And this card may represent not just a message or messenger, but an individual as well.
-(Read about the Page of pentacles on page 72.)
+And this card may represent not just a message or messenger, but an individual as well. (court cards, page 225)

 5. Looking at these cards as a group, write down impressions that come to mind.
 As you write, view the cards; and don’t hesitate before jotting something down, even if it seems like something totally irrelevant, weird, or downright out in left field.
 For instance, if you look at the three of cups and think ‘apples’, write it down.
 When you’re finished, and don’t rush this process, go back and re-read what you’ve written.
 Do you see a theme?